 The classic tomato soup that everyone loves is getting a seriously flavorful makeover.
 Prepare to swoon over this silky, creamy Veggie Lovers Tomato Basil Soup in all its good-for-you glory!

 I’ve been on the hunt for a LONG TIME you guys for a tomato soup that would complete me.
 I’ve tried new ones each season for years and never could quite find THE one.
 I’ve got serious standards for tomato soup.
 It’s got to be thick (but not marinara sauce thick) creamy (without being loaded with cream), smooth (but a little chunky) and have a deep, rich tomato flavor that takes me back to peak tomato season.
 This is it y’all.
-This is (Instant Pot) Pressure Cooker Veggie Lovers Tomato Basil Soup.
+This is Instant Pot Veggie Lovers Tomato Basil Soup.

 Time to bust out some Instant Pot Crusty Bread or Grilled Cheese for sure.

 Or actually, if you’re a 2 pressure cooker home, you must must MUST make this Pressure Cooker Jalapeño Cheddar Cornbread. ❤❤❤❤❤

 This Pressure Cooker Veggie Lovers Tomato Basil Soup has 2 secret ingredients that earned it rock star status.

 Have you ever used fennel?
 I recall using it in a salad years ago, that’s about it.
 It has a beautiful smell and adds a little somethin’ to the soup that I doubt anyone will be able to pinpoint.
 However, I used a rather large bulb of fennel the first time I made this and it was too much, so stick with the shy cup I wrote for below, and it will be amazing.
 Don’t know how to cut it?
 Check out the notes in the recipe below.
 It’s easy peasy.